 Click Here To Read A Specific Topic

 How many of us have anxiety walking with us?
 Since when has anxiety been walking alongside you?
-Anxiety is a normal emotion that is experienced by most of us.
+Most of us experience anxiety from time to time.
 Anxiety is not a stand-alone emotion.
-It is usually triggered by other emotions that we may want to suppress.
+The trigger is usually a result of other emotions we want to suppress.
 A lot of times, we learn from early childhood to suppress our feelings.
-For example: If your parents got upset when you were sad, you would learn to hide sadness.
+For example, If your parents got upset when you were sad, you would learn to hide sadness.
 You may learn to cope with anxiety instead.
 Different events can create anxiety when we do not allow our real emotions to show up.

 “Will I pass?” (perhaps sadness?)

 “Will I get a promotion?” (perhaps anger after putting in so much effort?)

 “Will I survive my illness?” (fear?)

 Eye Movement Desensitization and Reprocessing (EMDR) therapy helps us look at the events creating anxiety for us.
 Thus, it helps us to resonate with our innermost feelings as well as our somatic (body) feelings.